 If you move, be sure to provide your forwarding address.
 We will send future capital credit statements and, if the Board retires capital credits in the future, checks to your last known address in our system.

 You do not normally have to report your Capital Credits payment on your income tax return.
 However, if you have any questions concerning tax liability, consult your tax preparer.

 Unclaimed Capital Credits

 Mid-Carolina Electric Cooperative is trying to locate former members with unclaimed capital credits.
-Members receiving service between 2001 and 2008 were mailed a capital credit check(s) and the check(s) was either not cashed or returned to the cooperative by the postal service.
+Members were mailed a capital credit check(s) and the check(s) was either not cashed or returned to the cooperative by the postal service.